JuanPabloDiaz/platzi/2022/introduccionReact.js/readme.md

 <div id="top"></div>

-# ECMAScript 6+ Course
+# Introduction to React.js Course

-This repo is part of a Platzi course called: "[Curso de ECMAScript 6+](https://platzi.com/cursos/ecmascript-6/)".
+This repo is part of a Platzi course called: "[Curso de Introducción a React.js](https://platzi.com/cursos/react/)".

-JavaScript is the most used language for web application development, mainly in the frontend.
-Each year, ECMA International publishes a new edition of ECMAScript, the specification to which JavaScript conforms.
-I had the oportunity to learn about the new features that ECMAScript implements from version 6 to version 10.
+I learned React.js, the most popular JavaScript library for building interactive web applications!
+Worked with components, properties, state and effects.
+Store my data in Local Storage, implement React Context to communicate components, and teleport components with React Portals.

 ## Challenge 🎲

+I created my first web project with React.

 <!-- BUILD WITH -->